rabbilbhuiyan/AzureLearning/Terraform/Terraform_devOps/readme.md

   - go with empty job and save it
   - add the artifact (to add the drop folder during the build process)
   - Then enable the trigger
-  - Then go to stages (ther is 1 job and 0 task)
+  - Then go to stages (there is 1 job and 0 task)
   - go to the Agent job and no change required there
   - save
   - click on + of Agent job